cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

-I noticed some inconsistencies and spelling mistakes in the text.
+- I noticed the following issues in the text content:
+    - Some words are misspelled or use incorrect letter casing.
+    - Spacing around punctuation marks is inconsistent.

     Could you run it through an AI tool to identify any potential improvements, even minor ones, to help ensure the content is fully polished?

 ---
 Indentation is off.